how-to-firebase/full-stack-firebase/firebase-tools/introduction.md

 That's where Firebase Tools comes in.

-Firebase Tools is a command-line tool or CLI that uses Node.js to administer your Firebase projects.
+Firebase Tools is a command-line interface or CLI that uses Node.js to administer your Firebase projects.
 It has a ton of capabilities, but we'll stick to the basics.